Stars Football League: Resolution

 The team formally dismissed all of its coaches in February 2014 and ceased operations; the league released a draft schedule that was to begin the 2014 season in April, but the schedule was removed after none of the games were played and the 2014 season was silently canceled.
 Commissioner/owner Peter Hulthwaite announced the league's assets were up for sale on August 24, 2016.

+As of 2026, the league's Web site remains active, with the most recent news mentioning a proposal for an ultimately unplayed 2021 season.